Can a Function be a Structure Member in C?

 Any number of derived types can be constructed from the object and function types, as follows:

-• An array type describes a contiguously allocated nonempty set of objects with a particular member object type, called the element type.
+type describes a contiguously allocated nonempty set of objects with a particular member object type, called the element type.
 The element type shall be complete whenever the array type is specified.
 Array types are characterized by their element type and by the number of elements in the array.
 An array type is said to be derived from its element type, and if its element type is T, the array type is sometimes called ‘‘array of T’’.
-The construction of an array type from an element type is called ‘‘array type derivation’’.
+The construction of an array type from an element type is called ‘‘array type derivation’’.- A

-• A structure type describes a sequentially allocated nonempty set of member objects (and, in certain circumstances, an incomplete array), each of which has an optionally specified name and possibly distinct type.
+type describes a sequentially allocated nonempty set of member objects (and, in certain circumstances, an incomplete array), each of which has an optionally specified name and possibly distinct type.- A

-• A function type describes a function with specified return type.
+type describes a function with specified return type.
 A function type is characterized by its return type and the number and types of its parameters.
 A function type is said to be derived from its return type, and if its return type is T, the function type is sometimes called ‘‘function returning T’’.
-The construction of a function type from a return type is called ‘‘function type derivation’’.
+The construction of a function type from a return type is called ‘‘function type derivation’’.- A

 6.7.2.1 structure specifiers